pktharindu/laravel-api-boilerplate-passport/readme.md

 For each controller there's an already setup route in `routes/api.php` file:

-* `POST api/auth/login`, to do the login and get your access token or to refresh an existent access token by getting a new one;
+* `POST api/auth/login`, to do the login and get your access token or to refresh your existent token;
 * `POST api/auth/register`, to create a new user into your application;
 * `POST api/auth/recovery`, to recover your credentials;
 * `POST api/auth/reset`, to reset your password after the recovery;